rentry/rentry.github.io/_posts/2022-07-15-joining-search-and-rescue-supplemental-gear.md

 ![Metal water bottle and Grayl geopress bottle in black and green, with a red bag in the background]({{ 'assets/images/sar/sar-gear-supp-3.jpg' | relative_url }})

 These two options allow me to have a total of three water disinfection options.
-The single-walled bottle offers the option of purification by boiling, the Garyl Geopress is a filter (and simultaneously an additional container), and I carry tablets.
+The single-walled bottle offers the option of purification by boiling, the Grayl Geopress is a filter (and simultaneously an additional container), and I carry tablets.

 ### Fire kit